mbn312/parspice/README.md

     results.add(someResult);
   }
   ```
-  Then you can easily translate this into a task with no network input:
+  Then you can easily translate this into a task with *no network overhead for the inputs*:
   ```java
   @Override
   public ResultType task(int i) throws Exception {